Improx/ModifiedValues/README.md

 ```

 ## ![][HeaderDecorator] Initialization ![][HeaderDecorator]
 You can create a new ModifiedValue object in many ways.
-You can create a new object with a contructor, where you pass the base value as a parameter.
+You can do it with a contructor, where you pass the base value as a parameter.
 Implicitly setting a ModifiedValue object to a base value does the same thing.
 You can also call the constructor with a base value getter function parameter, in which case the base value can have external dependencies (for example, the base value can depend on the value of another ModifiedValue).

 ```C#
 ModifiedFloat Speed1 = 5;